Major projects since 2009

 2020ff.

-On 13.10.2020 a reading project initiated by me went online: The project was created in collaboration with the Kassel City Library.
-Over 40 readings or 13 hours of reading time, presented by 24 readers*, unfold the broad spectrum of Kassel literature from the 16th to the 21st century: Narratives, autobiographical texts, poems, letters, tracts, essays, novel excerpts, travelogues, etc. Readings are accessible for free via streaming and download.
+On 13.10.2020, a reading project initiated by me went online: The project was created in collaboration with the Kassel City Library.
+Over 40 readings or 13 hours of reading time, presented by 24 readers, unfold the broad spectrum of Kassel literature from the 16th to the 21st century: Stories, autobiographical texts, poems, letters, tracts, essays, novel excerpts, travelogues, etc. The readings are available free of charge via streaming and download.

 2019ff.

-The Kassel List is an interactive online tool based on the project work for "The Parthenon of Books" (documente 14).
-To date, the database includes approximately 120,000 banned books; it integrates various historical indexes, research databases on censorship, and results of individual research.
+The Kassel List is an interactive online tool that was created on the basis of the project work for "The Parthenon of Books" (documente 14).
+To date, the database comprises around 120,000 banned books; it integrates various historical indices, research databases on censorship and the results of individual research.

-The "Kassel List" documents censorship as a global phenomenon: book bans exist on all continents, to varying degrees and at different levels, depending on the political system and form of society.
-We make here the first, experimental attempt to map censorship globally and thus to put censorship research on a new footing - a systematization and expansion of the list within the framework of a funded research project is in planning.
+The "Kassel List" documents censorship as a global phenomenon: book bans exist on all continents, to varying degrees and at different levels depending on the political system and form of society.
+We are making the first experimental attempt to map censorship globally and thus put censorship research on a new footing - a systematization and expansion of the list as part of a funded research project is being planned.

 2016/17

-documenta project "The Parthenon of Books" by Marta Minujín (head of the cooperating scientific working group, together with Visiting Professor Dr. Florian Gassner).
+documenta project "The Parthenon of Books" by Marta Minujín (head of the cooperating scientific working group, together with guest professor Dr. Florian Gassner)

-At documenta 14, a huge temple of forbidden books was created on Friedrichsplatz in Kassel: a work of art by the Argentine artist Marta Minujin, which everyone could contribute to by donating books.
-Florian Gassner, myself and a project group provided scientific support for the project, which included the scientifically supported compilation of lists of forbidden books and the validation and vacuuming of the books sent in.
+At documenta 14, a huge temple of forbidden books was created on Friedrichsplatz in Kassel: a work of art by Argentinian artist Marta Minujín, which anyone could help build by donating books.
+The scientific support for the project provided by Florian Gassner, myself and a project group included the scientifically supported creation of lists of banned books as well as the validation and vacuuming of the books sent in.

 2015-2017

-The Kasseler Literatur-Lexikon presents Kassel as a literary city or shows literary achievements of Kassel of the past centuries.
-It includes about 500 personal articles of world-famous and unknown authors.
-Literature and culture of a region testify to its density and diversity of interaction.
-The city of Kassel proves to be the starting point or destination, intermediate station or climax of manifold literary and cultural manifestations from the late Middle Ages to the present.
-Crucial for Kassel's significance as a city of literature is the continuously observed intensive interweaving of local-regional with supra-regional-general dimensions of literary, cultural and intellectual history.
-Approximately 100 contributors from various academic disciplines (philologies, history, art history, musicology, theology, law, philosophy, biology, sociology, history of education) are involved, as well as other experts from museums, the city, the church, schools, academies, archives, literature offices, etc. The encyclopedia was published in January 2018 by Wehrhahn Verlag, Hannover.
+The Kasseler Literatur-Lexikon presents Kassel as a city of literature and shows literary achievements in Kassel over the past centuries.
+It includes around 500 personal articles by world-famous and unknown authors.
+The literature and culture of a region bear witness to its density and diversity of interaction.
+The city of Kassel proves to be the starting point or destination, stopover or climax of diverse literary and cultural manifestations from the late Middle Ages to the present day.
+A decisive factor in Kassel's significance as a city of literature is the continuously observed intensive interweaving of local-regional and supra-regional-general dimensions of literary, cultural and intellectual history.
+Around 100 contributors from various academic disciplines (philology, history, art history, musicology, theology, law, philosophy, biology, sociology, history of education) are involved, as well as other experts from museums, the city, the church, schools, academies, archives, literary offices, etc. The encyclopedia was published by Wehrhahn Verlag, Hanover, in January 2018.

-The project is sponsored by the City of Kassel, the Kassel University Society, the Verein für Hessische Geschichte und Landeskunde 1834 e.V., Zweigverein Kassel, and the Lions Club Kassel.
+The project is sponsored by the City of Kassel, the Kassel University Society, the Kassel Branch of the Association for Hessian History and Regional Studies 1834 e.V. and the Lions Club Kassel.

 Publication: Kleines Kasseler Literatur-Lexikon.
-Authors.
-Hannover: Wehrhahn 2018.
+Authors and writers.
+Hanover: Wehrhahn 2018.

 2014-

-In 2014, a network of researchers and teachers from the disciplines of philosophy, history and art history, Germanic and Romance literary studies was founded at the University of Kassel.
-After the Kassel Italian Studies ended more than five years ago, it is not only Romance scholars who miss the scientific study of the language, culture, philosophy, art and literature of the southern neighboring country.
+In 2014, a network of researchers and teachers from the disciplines of philosophy, history and art history, German and Romance literary studies was founded at the University of Kassel.
+After Kassel's Italian Studies department was discontinued more than five years ago, it was not only Romance scholars who missed the academic study of the language, culture, philosophy, art and literature of the neighboring country to the south.

-The task of the network includes the conception and organization of an annual Italy Day as well as the introduction and organization of a certificate for interdisciplinary Italian competence (Italicum).
-The Italicum started very successfully in WiSe 2016/17 and is now funded by the Italian Ministry of Foreign Affairs.
+The network's tasks include the conception and organization of an annual Italy Day as well as the introduction and organization of a certificate for interdisciplinary Italian competence (Italicum).
+The Italicum was launched very successfully in winter semester 2016/17 and is now funded by the Italian Ministry of Foreign Affairs.

 2011-2015

-On the occasion of the anniversary 1100 years Kassel' (2013) the project presented writers from Kassel of the 18th-20th century: It was about 45 literary rediscoveries and new discoveries.
-The contribution of the city of Kassel to literary art and culture was madevisiblein itself andaudible .
-Visible by "inscribing" literature in the city: An excerpt from each literary work can be read on 45 signs throughout the city.
+To mark Kassel's 1100thanniversary (2013), the project presented writers from Kassel from the 18th to 20th centuries: It was about 45 literary rediscoveries and new discoveries.
+The city of Kassel's contribution to literary art and culture was made visible and audible in the city itself - visible in that literature was "inscribed" in the city: One excerpt from each literary work can be read on 45 signs throughout the city.
 Audible, in that literary voices were heard in the city - during a three-hour reading marathon (June 2013).
-On June 25, 2015, the last two signs opposite Kassel's GRIMMWELT were inaugurated.
+On June 25, 2015, the last two signs were inaugurated opposite Kassel's GRIMMWELT.

-The project was accompanied and supported by the City of Kassel, the Kassel University Society, the Sparkasse Kassel and the Wesertor district office.
+The project was supported and funded by the City of Kassel, the Kassel University Society, Sparkasse Kassel and the Wesertor district office.

 2011-2016

-Dynamics of Space and Gender: discover - conquer - invent - narrate.
-DFG-Graduiertenkolleg (project management).
+Dynamics of space and gender: discover - conquer - invent - narrate.
+DFG Research Training Group (project management)

-The Research Training Group focuses on interdisciplinary research into the reciprocal shaping of space and gender.
-In doing so, the Research Training Group takes up two of the most important developments of the last decades and places them in a context: the change in the gender order on the one hand and the change in the spatial order, which is often considered under the catchword globalization, on the other.
-The starting point is the finding that much recent research on space takes less account of the category of gender the more global the level of consideration.
-For this reason, the interdisciplinary research training group aims to examine the reciprocal relationships between the constitution of space and gender in current and historical societies within and outside Europe from the perspectives of sociology, ethnology, history, and literary studies.
+The Research Training Group focuses on interdisciplinary research into the reciprocal influence of space and gender.
+The research training group thus addresses two of the most important developments of recent decades and places them in context: the change in the gender order on the one hand and the change in the spatial order, which is often viewed under the catchword globalization, on the other.
+The starting point is the finding that the more global the level of observation, the less consideration is given to the category of gender in much recent research on space.
+The interdisciplinary research training group therefore aims to examine the reciprocal relationships between the constitution of space and gender in current and historical societies within and outside Europe from the perspectives of sociology, ethnology, history and literary studies.

-The subjects involved in the Research Training Group are English/Canadian Studies, Arabic Studies/Islamic Studies, Ethnology, Ethics and History of Medicine, History, German Studies, Sociology and Theology.
+The subjects involved in the Research Training Group are English/Canadian Studies, Arabic/Islamic Studies, Ethnology, Ethics and History of Medicine, History, German Studies, Sociology and Theology.

 The project was funded by the DFG.